 Owners complain about oil leaks

 Another concern that many Range Rover drivers complain about is oil leaks, which are not inevitable but also happen to low mileage cars.
 Some owners even claim they have oil leak problems as low as 70,000 or sooner, and if you’re looking to buy a used one it’s a red flag to look out for.
-While oil leaks aren’t necessarily the worst problem you can have if you continue to add oil to your engine but left unmonitored, however, they can cause catastrophic damage to your engine.
 Depending on where oil is leaking from can cause major inconveniences as well, and it’s not uncommon for an oil leak to burn in the engine bay and cause disgusting-smelling smoke.